cardstack/cardstack-documentation/guides/developer-cookbook/movielist-tutorial.md

 ```html
 {{#mock-login as |login|}} <button {{action login}}>Edit Content</button>{{/mock-login}}
 ```
 just before the `<br><br>`.
 Now, if you run the app again, and click on the `Edit Content` button you will see a purple button appear on the right hand corner.
 If you click on that, you can display the Editor component.
-The {{#mock-login}} helper is a built-in helper for easily enabling the Editor. if you don't want everyone to be able to edit your application, you can setup an authoritation system as well.
+The {{#mock-login}} helper is a built-in helper for easily enabling the Editor.
+If you don't want everyone to be able to edit your application, you can setup an authoritation system as well.
 Please visit the [Cardboard](https://github.com/cardstack/cardboard) for more detail about that process.

 ## Grants to Edit Content

 Now that we have access to the Editor, we need to set some grants on the card schemas to edit content.
-Go to the `cards/movie/cardstack/static-model.js` and past the code at the bottom
+Go to the `cards/movie/cardstack/static-model.js` and past the code at the bottom, again above the last two lines.

 ```js
 factory.addResource('grants', 'movie-world-read')